-Turn off Location on iPhone
+How to turn off Location on iPhone?

 You’ll see three types of arrows if an app has requested to access your location:

-- A hollow arrow with a purple outline indicates that an app may receive your location under certain conditions
+- A hollow arrow with a purple outline indicates that an app may receive your location under certain conditions.

-- A purple arrow indicates that an app has recently used your location
+- A purple arrow indicates that an app has recently used your location.

-- A grey arrow indicates that an app has used your location in the last 24 hours
+- A grey arrow indicates that an app has used your location in the last 24 hours.

-Keeping your location turned off whilst the feature isn’t being used will not only help you avoid unwanted eavesdropping via apps on your smartphone but it will also help save some battery juice and gear your phone for a long day.
+Keeping your location turned off whilst the feature isn’t being used will not only help you avoid unwanted eavesdropping via apps on your smartphone, but it will also help save some battery juice and gear your phone for a long day.